atc-project/atc-react/README.md

   <img src="images/ra_confluence_v2.png" />
 </details>

 Each Response Action mapped to a specific stage of [The Six Stages of Incident Response Process](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/).
+The first digit of the Response Action ID reflects a stage number.
+The second digit of the Response Action ID reflects a category it belongs to:

+1. General
+2. Networking
+3. Email
+4. File
+5. Processes/Services
+6. OS Configuration
+7. Identity

+This way, using Response Action ID, you can quickly calculate what it stage and category it belongs to.
+For example, [RA**2302**: Get original email](generated_analytics/markdown_documents/Response_Actions/RA_2302_get_original_email.md) is related to Stage 2 (Identification) and Category 3 (Email).

+The categorization aims to improve Incident Response process maturity assessment and roadmap development.

 ### Response Playbook